A Comprehensive Investigation of Gamma-Ray Burst Afterglows Detected by TESS: Conclusions

 We present the findings of the first systematic search for optical GRB afterglows in archival \textit{TESS} data.
 Our pipeline utilises \textit{TESS}' wide FoV to survey the fields of poorly-localised afterglows; upon analysis of 69 potential fields, we present 11 candidate signals alongside one previously documented afterglow.
 Of these 11, we have high confidence in the legitimacy of 3 and some level of uncertainty in the remainder.
 We attempt to model these light curves using the \texttt{afterglowpy} package for \texttt{python}, fitted through a range of sampling and least-squares regression techniques.
 We find that high-cadence \textit{TESS} broadband observations are not sufficient in breaking the degeneracy of key parameters, leading to poorly constrained fits and parameter estimates.
 However, we also find that there is a measurable delay time between the initial GRB burst and the afterglow onset that is not accounted for in \texttt{afterglowpy} - $740\pm690\,$s when considering all 12 events, and $560\pm320\,$s when only considering the four high-likelihood afterglows of GRB180807A, GRB191016A, GRB200412B, and GRB220310A.

 Only two of the eleven candidates have had other afterglow detections reported on the GCN, likely due to the localisation uncertainty released by the respective alert telescopes. \textit{TESS} therefore was likely the only optical telescope to observe the remaining events, including the probable afterglow of GRB180807A.
 This displays the capability \textit{TESS} has at filling a valuable role in the tranisent community for detecting poorly localised rapid transients as a direct result of its unique combination of near-continuous observation and a large FoV.
-Furthermore, with \textit{TESS} now operating at a cadence of 200 seconds, it will only improve at sampling the rise of optical afterglows, and thus better constrain the apparent time delay between burst and afterglow onset.
-As the \textit{TESS} mission continues, the sample of GRB afterglows will increase and enable more detailed studies of GRBs and their afterglows.
+Furthermore, with \textit{TESS} now operating at a cadence of 200 seconds, it will only improve at sampling the rise of optical afterglows; this will better constrain the apparent time delay between prompt emission and afterglow onset, a largely undocumented timescale.